philippeganz/chocolatey-vscode-extensions/docs/architecture.md

 Responsible exclusively for **Day 1 Maintenance**.
 It sweeps the repository every 6 hours, triggering the native Chocolatey Automatic Updater (AU) framework for all existing packages in the `automatic/` directory.

+- **Source of Truth Enforcement:** By explicitly enabling `$global:au_NoCheckChocoVersion = $true`, the orchestrator completely ignores the Chocolatey Registry.
+It forces local versions to sync exclusively with the VS Code Marketplace.
+- **Granular Git Pipeline:** AU does not manage Git natively.
+The GitHub Action loops over `git status --porcelain` after AU finishes, executing individual commits for every modified package and pushing them natively via a repository PAT.

 ### 4. The Logic Engine: `AuExtensionHooks.ps1` & `VsCodeMarketplace.psm1`